gravitational/gravity/docs/5.x/pack.md

 ## Custom Installation Screen

-The Telekube graphical installer supports plugging in custom screens after the main installation phase (such as installing Kubernetes and system dependencies) has successfully completed.
+The Gravity graphical installer supports plugging in custom screens after the main installation phase (such as installing Kubernetes and system dependencies) has successfully completed.

 A "Custom Installation Screen" is just a web application running inside the deployed Kuberneted cluster and reachable via a Kubernetes service.
-Enabling a Custom Installation Screen allows the user to perform actions specific to an Telekube Cluster upon successful install (for example, configuring an application or launch a database migration).
+Enabling a Custom Installation Screen allows the user to perform actions specific to an Gravity Cluster upon successful install (for example, configuring an application or launch a database migration).

-Telekube comes with a sample Custom Installation Screen called "bandwagon".
+Gravity comes with a sample Custom Installation Screen called "bandwagon".
 It is a web application that itself runs on Kubernetes and exposes a Kubernetes endpoint.
 The installer can be configured to transfer the user to that endpoint after the installation.
-Bandwagon presents users with a form where they can enter login and password to provision a local Telekube Cluster user and choose whether to enable or disable remote support.
+Bandwagon presents users with a form where they can enter login and password to provision a local Gravity Cluster user and choose whether to enable or disable remote support.

 Bandwagon is [open source](https://github.com/gravitational/bandwagon) on Github and can be used as an